u0-a19B/librgb/README.md

 # librgb
-Rgb common cathod library for arduino and esp
+Rgb common cathod library for arduino and esp32, esp8266